lzwjava/blog-source/resume.md

 * A Simple and Elegant HTML Parser written in Swift, https://github.com/lzwjava/Creak
 * An Xcode plugin to let you jump to the history, blame, and PRs pages of any GitHub repo with one shortcut. https://github.com/lzwjava/Reveal-In-GitHub
 * Wrote Chinese and English articles (20 English, and 50 Chinese) on my blog site. https://lzwjava.github.io
-* Solved 399 algorithm problems on Codeforces, https://codeforces.com/profile/lzwjava, and Solved 568 problems on Uva Online Judge, https://uhunt.onlinejudge.org/id/113519
+* Solved 399 algorithm problems on Codeforces, https://codeforces.com/profile/lzwjava
+* Solved 568 problems on Uva Online Judge, https://uhunt.onlinejudge.org/id/113519

 ### English Learning, 2013-09 to Present
 * Spent leisure time of 3 years actively learning English using TikTok, Youtube, Netflix, Kindle, etc.